Licensing criteria for home-based ECE services

 Educators should be able to talk confidently and knowledgeably about the procedures without needing to refer to any documentation:

-If the home is providing out-of-school care, drills need to include both the enrolled children and older out-of-school care children to ensure everyone in the home knows what to do in an emergency situation and all children can be safely evacuated.
+If the home is providing out-of-school care, drills need to include both the enrolled children and older out-of-school care children to ensure everyone in the home knows what to do in an emergency drill and all children can be safely evacuated.

 If the home where the service is operating is located in an apartment building, the building will have regular fire drills.
 Apartment owners and/or tenants will be notified of these drills and they should inform the educator of any planned drill.
 During these drills, building alarms will sound and the educator will need to evacuate to the building’s assembly area with all children present.